Yiannisgon/Data-structures-and-file-management/README.md

-V10

-VISUAL OVERHAUL
-ALL PROCEDURES WORK
-REMOVED UNUSED FILES (FROM PETS ETC)

-TO DO:
-VIEWS AND REPORT
-also
+NOTES:
+WHEN USING TOMCAT 10 USE "jakarta" FOR SERVLET IMPORTS WHEN USING TOMCAT 9 USE "javax" FOR SERVLET IMPORTS

+V12
-forgot automated ticket making when making event
+automated ticket making when making event FIXED (total ticket == availabiity not checked)

-V11
-4/6 VIEWS DONE
+TO DO : VIEWS/REPORT + ONE LAST CHECK